bsoelch/ConcatLang/Readme.md

 push a procedure-pointer procedure onto the stack

-If the name of a procedure appears in the code, that procedure is called unless it is followed by `@()` in which case a pointer to that procedure will be pushed onto the stack.
+If the name of a procedure appears in the code, that procedure is called directly, if the name is prefixed with a `@` then a pointer to that procedure will be pushed onto the stack.

 Procedure pointers can be called with the call-operator `()`